makia014/makia014/README.md

 hey, I’m Ana

-🌱 currently learning web-development via [The Odin Project](https://www.theodinproject.com/) and I'm enjoying it quite a lot 😊
+🌱 currently learning web-development via [The Odin Project](https://www.theodinproject.com/) and enjoying it quite a lot 😊

 ⚡  fun fact: Star Trek sympathizer (*because of the cultural references and good humour*)